Whereiswendy/PolutionEffects-APIStudy/Presentation/Presentation Intro.md

 During our presentation, you will see the symbol for the greek letter mu, followed by a slash m3.
 Mu,or "Micro" is a prefix in the metric system meaning 10 to the -6 power: 1 millionth of a gram.
 This is how the various elements of air pollutants are measured.
 In general, the higher the micrograms per cubic meter, the more detrimental the effects on humans will be.

 Special thank you to our team captain Wendy Ware for doing a phenomenal job in organizing our team and keeping us on track to complete this project.
-Please enjoy the presentation.
+So, get your phones ready – let’s have some fun!